 Somehow, climbing of Mount Roraima in Venezuela became ‘idee fixe’ for us and a focal point of our trip.
 We changed our travel plans several times just to make it.

-Initially, we wanted to ship our car to Cartagena, Colombia and to drive 2,000 kilometers through Venezuela to Roraima.
-It turned out that with the current political situation the border between Columbia and Venezuela is usually closed.
-Also, even for opportunists like us, driving through Venezuela nowadays with Canadian car was like playing a Russian roulette.
+Initially, we wanted to ship our car to Cartagena, Colombia and drive 2,000 kilometres through Venezuela to Roraima.
+It turned out that with the current political situation, the border between Columbia and Venezuela is usually closed.
+Also, even for opportunists like us, driving through Venezuela nowadays with a Canadian car was like playing Russian roulette.

 The second idea was to ship the car to Guyana and then drive to Santa Elena de Uairen.
-It looked perfect, we even found very reasonable shipping quote to Georgetown, Guyana.
-Then the Guyana customs asked for US 25,000 bond in order to temporarily import our car in the country.
+It looked perfect, we even found a very reasonable shipping quote to Georgetown, Guyana.
+Then Guyana customs asked for US 25,000 bond in order to temporarily import our car into the country.
 They promised eventually to return the bond after we exit the country.
-Somehow it was hard for us to buy into the idea to put this money in the Guyanese government hands, to exit the country, and then apply for return.
-Don’t get me wrong, I’m not saying we don’t trust the Guyanese government, but our experience is that it’s much easier to give any government money than the get it back.
+Somehow it was hard for us to buy into the idea to put this money in the hands of the Guyanese government, exiting the country, and then applying for a refund.
+Don’t get me wrong, I’m not saying we don’t trust the Guyanese government, but our experience is that it’s much easier to give any government money than to get it back.

 This plan also failed.
 For various obstacles, we were late and when we got close to Brazil, the rainy season had already started.
 We put Roraima on the back burner and headed south.
 But we didn’t give up.
 We decided to come back at the end of April and try again.